 Located in the historic port of Galveston, the Texas Seaport Museum also tells the story of a rich legacy of seaborne commerce and immigration.
 Look for ancestors with a one-of-a-kind computer database containing the names of more than 133,000 immigrants who entered the United States through Galveston, The Ellis Island of the West.

 Located on Galveston’s Pelican Island on a former immigration station is Seawolf Park.
-This public beach park hosts the American Undersea Warfare Center.
+This public beach park hosts the Galveston Naval Museum.
 The WWII-era USS Cavalla submarine, along with the USS Stewart which once escorted President Franklin Roosevelt’s presidential yacht, is berthed right offshore.
 This park offers one of the island’s most popular fishing piers, picnic sites, and a playground.